-Mr Subrata Das was very much interested to know the management of pigs in a scientific way.
-Krishi Vigyan Kendra, Dhalai has imparted the training of the farmer on scientific piggery farming and their different management practices under the ARYA Project (2021-22) and supported piglets as well as the construction of piggery houses.
-Regular field visit was done to provide treatment and other scientific advice (Like low-cost feeding with kitchen waste and other locally available resources).
+Krishi Vigyan Kendra, Dhalai has imparted the training of the rural youth on scientific piggery farming and their different management practices under the ARYA Project (2021-22) and supported piglet as well as the construction of piggery houses to the youth.
+The regular field visit was done for providing treatment and other scientific advice (Like lowcost feeding with kitchen waste and other locally available resources).